I went on a cruise with my 80-year-old mother. This is what I learned

 Celebrity Cruises

-The first question anyone asks is, "which cruise line are you going with?"
-Turns out, it matters because which ship you choose and where you go speaks volumes.
+The first question anyone asks is, "Which cruise line are you going with?"
+Turns out, it matters because the ship you choose and where you go speak volumes.
 For example, there are 323 cruise ships plying international waters, ranging from smaller ships like Windstar's 148- to 342-passenger ships to Royal Caribbean's monolithic Icon of the Seas, capable of holding 7600 passengers.
-Some cruise lines are ideal for budget-conscious, first-time sailing families; some are more for those wanting an intimate experience.
+Some cruise lines are ideal for budget-conscious, first-time sailing families; others are better suited to those seeking an intimate experience.
 Start your research here on CAA Magazine for great reviews and articles.
-We chose Celebrity Cruises, specifically for Celebrity Beyond, the brand new, $900 million, 3250-passenger ship, one of 17 new cruise ships launched by various companies in 2022.
+We chose Celebrity Cruises, specifically Celebrity Beyond, the brand-new $900 million, 3,250-passenger ship, one of 17 new cruise ships launched by various companies in 2022.

 I learned how to get 10 days' worth of clothes into carry-on luggage.

-I'd heard about the rolling method of packing perfected by the military and was keen to test it.
+I'd heard about the military-perfected rolling packing method and was keen to test it.
 And with tales of people's baggage doing solo trips to foreign places, it was time to learn.
-Although I tried to pack light, I still managed to get in outfits for workouts, evening wear, day trips and lounging.
+Although I tried to pack light, I still managed to pack outfits for workouts, evening wear, day trips, and lounging.
 The rolling method is easy enough to master and works very well with lightweight clothes.
-Dress in layers think palazzo pants, tank tops and lightweight cover-ups.
+Dress in layers, think palazzo pants, tank tops and lightweight cover-ups.
 Because I had to be thoughtful about what I took, I didn't fall into the trap of bringing more than I needed.

 There's a trick to picking shore excursions.

-There are countless shore excursions to imagine yourself taking every time the ship docks and plenty of opportunities for self-guided fun.
-Celebrity offers their own excursions, with discounts if you book before you go.
+There are countless shore excursions to imagine yourself taking every time the ship docks, and plenty of opportunities for self-guided fun.
+Celebrity offers its own excursions, with discounts if you book in advance.
 But we went with CAA’s preferred partner ShoreExcursions.com, partly because they guarantee you’ll get back to the ship on time.
 But the main reason was to avoid the big coach buses packed with tourists.
-Shore Excursions offer small groups with expert leaders.
-On the Yucatan Peninsula, we headed to the ruins at Chacchoben in a small, air-conditioned bus seating about 12 people from around the US and Canada.
+Shore Excursions offer small-group tours led by expert leaders.
+On the Yucatan Peninsula, we headed to the ruins at Chacchoben in a small, air-conditioned bus that seats about 12 people, from around the US and Canada.
 Our guide was incredibly knowledgeable – an actual Mayan and a history professor with 30 years of teaching behind him.
 His insights and ability to describe daily life as we walked through Chacchoben, one of Mexico’s 10,000 Mayan ruins, brought the ancient civilization (360AD) to life.

 Forget what you thought about shuffleboard on ships.